 The new 15in models for 2019 have 6- or 8-core Intel 9th-gen processors.
 They come in Core i7 and i9 options with up to 2.6GHz (6-core) or 2.4GHz (8-core) and Turbo Boost up to 5GHz.

 There's up to 32GB of DDR4 RAM, Radeon Pro 555X or 560X discrete graphics with 4GB of video memory and up to 4TB of SSD storage.

-The MacBook Pro doesn't offer USB-A or an SD card slot, which is a shame.
-It has four Thunderbolt 3 ports, which also support USB-C; thus, a single port can handle charging, data transfer, A/V and more but requires an adapter to use legacy accessories.
+The MacBook Pro doesn't offer USB-A or an SD card slot.
+The two entry-level models have two Thunderbolt 3/USB-C ports while the other models offer four Thunderbolt 3/USB-C ports; thus, a single port can handle charging, data transfer, A/V and more but requires an adapter to use legacy accessories.

 Like the MacBook Air, the MacBook Pro doesn't feature a Ethernet port, but it does have built-in 802.11ac Wi-Fi and if you need to plug into a wired network you will be able to purchase an adaptor separately.

 Read more about the MacBook Pro 2019 models.